AlfredDaimari/voxelBench/README.md

-# Yardstick Gaming Benchmark
+# VoxelBench Gaming Benchmark

-Yardstick is a benchmark for Modifiable Virtual Environments (MVEs).
+VoxelBench is a benchmark for distributed Modifiable Virtual Environments (MVEs).
 Learn how to benchmark your MVE by reading the [tutorial](docs/tutorial.md).